 Means of calculation:

 There are many ways to distribute devaluation amount over the useful life of an asset.
 No matter which technique is applied, the amount of decline is the same for all methods, only alteration is in the timing of value reduction.
-Note that quicker methods (such as sum of the years' digits and declining balance) can exaggeratedly reduce profit initially followed by higher profits in later standings, which can impact stated cash flows.
+Note that quicker methods (such as sum of the years digits and declining balance) can exaggeratedly reduce profit initially followed by higher profits in later standings, which can impact stated cash flows.
+You can also calculate earnings before interest, taxes, depreciation and amortization using ebitda calculator online.

 It is the most common and simplest means of calculating depreciation.
 It is an effective way to evenly distribute the cost over the beneficial life of the asset.
 The formula is expressed as: